 We find interesting differences between the stellar mass-size relation for very isolated galaxies and the Nair sample.
-1) When we divide our sample into morphological subtypes we find less scatter and a better defined correlation between size and mass for late-type spirals (which represent 2/3 of our sample).
-Assuming that the two samples are different only in environmental density we suggest that the AMIGA sample provides a clearer view of the intrinsic physical relation between size and mass because the blurring effects of environment are minimized.
-This is likely true of all or most physical measures and correlations involving galaxies and has been seen since a larger scatter in colors was found for interacting galaxies (Larson & Tinsley 1978).
-2) As the morphological type becomes later the galaxy size for a fixed stellar mass range becomes larger.
+(1) When we divide our sample into morphological subtypes, we find less scatter and a better defined correlation between size and mass for late-type spirals (which represent 2/3 of our sample).
+Assuming that the two samples are different only in environmental density, we suggest that the AMIGA sample provides a clearer view of the intrinsic physical relation between size and mass because the blurring effects of environment are minimized.
+This is likely true of all or most physical measures and correlations involving galaxies and has been seen since a larger scatter in colours was found for interacting galaxies (Larson & Tinsley 1978).
+(2) As the morphological type becomes later the galaxy size for a fixed stellar mass range becomes larger.
 Also the slope of the stellar mass-size relation changes systematically across the spiral sequence becoming less steep for later types.
-The change in size and slope across the Sb-Sc isolated galaxy majority population (where mean galaxy luminosity remains constant) is probably caused by the changing bulge/disk ratio.
-3) We find a difference between the stellar mass-size relations for AMIGAs and the Nair sample especially for high mass spirals $10 < \log(M) < 11$ which are the dominant population in a sample of bright isolated galaxies.
-The difference can be interpreted in several ways: a) Isolated galaxies have systematically lower stellar masses. b) Isolated spiral galaxies could be larger in physical size than similar objects in denser environments.
-In the next subsections, we investigate possibilities a and b. c) Other explanations for the difference involve sample differences and differences in data processing.
+The change in size and slope across the Sb-Sc isolated galaxy majority population (where mean galaxy luminosity remains constant) is probably caused by the changing bulge/disc ratio.
+(3) We find a difference between the stellar mass-size relations for AMIGAs and the Nair sample especially for high-mass spirals $10 < \log(M) < 0$ 11 which are the dominant population in a sample of bright isolated galaxies.
+The difference can be interpreted in several ways: (a) isolated galaxies have systematically lower stellar masses. (b) Isolated spiral galaxies could be larger in physical size than similar objects in denser environments.
+In the next subsections, we investigate possibilities (a) and (b). (c) Other explanations for the difference involve sample differences and differences in data processing.
 The former possibility includes systematic differences in galaxy classification.
 The latter has been checked and minimized through the comparison shown in Fig. 2.

-4.1 Passive star formation history of isolated galaxies
+4.1 Passive SF history of isolated galaxies

 Are isolated galaxies less massive because they live in such lowdensity environments?
-One must consider their likely star formation history and accretion rate.
-In addition to internal processes, a galaxy can gain stellar mass by accretion of neighbors and by stimulation of star formation through interactions.
-Both are less likely to play an important role in very isolated galaxies where the cross section for accretion and interaction stimulation by neighbours are assume to be low.
-It is known that galaxy interactions and the presence of companions are associated with enhanced star formation (Larson & Tinsley 1978; Lambas et al. 2003).
-Larson & Tinsley (1978) were first to demonstrate an increased dispersion in B-V colors, and an excess of bluer colors among interacting galaxies.
-This enhancement is stronger if the luminosities of companion and host are similar (Woods et al. 2006; Scudder et al. 2012).
+One must consider their likely SF history and accretion rate.
+In addition to internal processes, a galaxy can gain stellar mass by accretion of neighbours and by stimulation of SF through interactions.
+Both are less likely to play an important role in very isolated galaxies where the cross-section for accretion and interaction stimulation by neighbours are assume to be low.
+It is known that galaxy interactions and the presence of companions are associated with enhanced SF (Larson & Tinsley 1978; Lambas et al. 2003).
+Larson & Tinsley (1978) were first to demonstrate an increased dispersion in B - V colours, and an excess of bluer colours among interacting galaxies.
+This enhancement is stronger if the luminosities of companion and host are similar (Woods, Geller & Barton 2006; Scudder et al. 2012).
 AMIGA galaxies were selected with an isolation criterion that increases the probability that they have had few or no major interactions in at least the last 3 Gyr.
-Results obtained in previous AMIGA studies (lower L{FIR} , colder dust temperature, less molecular gas, redder colors, etc. Lisenfeld et al. 2007, 2011; Fernández Lorenzo et al. 2012) point to a lower star formation rate compared to galaxies in denser environments.
-Assuming that the star formation history of these galaxies has been passive during most of their live leads to the expectation that they may have less stellar mass than galaxies in denser environments.
-This may be a good qualitative explanation, however we need to quantify whether the stellar mass increase is due to SF enhancement caused by interaction.
+Results obtained in previous AMIGA studies (lower LFIR, colder dust temperature, less molecular gas, redder colours, etc.; Lisenfeld et al. 2007, 2011; Fernández Lorenzo et al. 2012) point to a lower SF rate (SFR) compared to galaxies in denser environments.
+Assuming that the SF history of these galaxies has been passive during most of their live leads to the expectation that they may have less stellar mass than galaxies in denser environments.
+This may be a good qualitative explanation; however, we need to quantify whether the stellar mass increase is due to SF enhancement caused by interaction.